thex3family/co-x3-digital-garden/README.md

 **type:** note or article

-**authors:** A list of one of more GitHub usernames, ex. ['githubUsername1', 'githubUsername2']
+**contributors:** A list of one of more GitHub usernames, ex. ['githubUsername1', 'githubUsername2']

 **openToCollaboration:** Specify whether you are open to people submitting edits to your content

-**license_name:** Specify the license for your work, ex.
-'Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)'

-**license_link:** Specify the link to your chosen license, ex. https://creativecommons.org/licenses/by-nc-nd/4.0/
+**cover_url:** The url to your cover image.
+Read "How to Submit Content to Our Digital Garden" for more information on you will update this piece of metadata.

 ### Tag Submissions Must Include: